 News & Notes

-- Don't let concern about ticks and Lyme disease stop you from enjoying the hiking experience.
+- Don't miss the Banff Mountain Festival, Feb 25 & 26, 7:00pm at the Lafayette Theater in Suffern, NY. - Don't let concern about ticks and Lyme disease stop you from enjoying the hiking experience.
 Get the facts - Be prepared!
-Take a Wilderness First Aid class; given by AMC/WMS, NOLS, SOLO. - Get the latest hiking maps from the NY-NY Trail Conference; on coated paper and via apps for Apple/Android
+Take a Wilderness First Aid class; given by AMC/WMS, NOLS, SOLO. - Get the latest hiking maps from the NY-NY Trail Conference; on coated paper and via apps for Apple/Android,

 What to Bring For my group hikes & other group/guided hikes (under 4 hrs) - WATER!
 Up to 1 liter/qt per hour recommended; also electrolyte drink - Food: trail mix/salty snack, protein/energy bar, nuts, fruit - Backpack or fanny pack - ID, emergency contact, list of medications & allergies